kenngibbs/ReactDjang_WikiProject/README.md

 ### Functionality (10 pts)

-#### Base Requirements (5 pts):
+#### Base Requirements: 1 point each (5 pts total):

 * The layout should be similar to the example images provided.

 * The project should use CSS Grid for the main layout.
-Other elments may be mixed in as you see fit.
+Other elements may be mixed in as you see fit.

 * The User should be able to do a keyword search that will return a list of Wiki entries where the entered keywords are found in the entry's title and/or text.